Contents

 When you are use macros supplied by the autotools like GEANY_PREFIX, GEANY_LIBDIR, GEANY_DATADIR and GEANY_LOCALEDIR be aware that these might not be static strings when Geany is configured with --enable-binreloc.
 Then these macros will be replaced by function calls (in src/prefix.h).
 So, don't use anything like printf("Prefix: " GEANY_PREFIX); but instead use printf("Prefix: %s", GEANY_PREFIX);

-You can add a filetype without syntax highlighting or tag parsing, but check to see if those features have been written in other projects first.
+You can add a filetype without syntax highlighting or tag parsing, but check to see if those features have been written in upstream projects first (scintilla or ctags).

 All languages need a data/filetypes.foo configuration file.
 See the "Filetype definition files" section in the manual and/or data/filetypes.c for an example.